-There are two types of bone grafts that take place in dental surgery, minor and major treatments.
-Both require the procedure being carried out by an oral surgeon who has experience with this type of complex treatment.
+Two types of bone grafts take place in dental surgery, minor and major treatments.
+Both require the procedure to be carried out by an oral surgeon who has experience with this type of complex treatment.

 It’s important to understand that the teeth and jawbone work in unison, it is important for these two parts of your mouth to work well together to ensure good oral health.

-This is a complicated procedure which is carried out under local anesthetic, which numbs the area, ensuring no discomfort as the procedure is performed.
-It is a safe and successful procedure which is carried out by oral surgeons on a daily basis.
-Once the procedure is completed, the patient will require antibiotics, avoiding infection.
+This is a complicated procedure that is carried out under local anesthetic, which numbs the area, ensuring no discomfort as the procedure is performed.
+It is a safe and successful procedure that is carried out by oral surgeons daily.
+Once the procedure is completed, the patient will require antibiotics, to avoid infection.

-After you have had a dental bone graft, you will need to keep clear of certain foods for a specific period of time.
+After you have had a dental bone graft, you will need to keep clear of certain foods for a specific period.
 This is to reduce any strain placed on your new bone.
 The dentist will discuss this with you in more detail in terms of what you are and are not allowed along with how long you are to refrain from eating these specific foods.

-Over and above adding bone to a tooth socket, there are other forms of bone grafts which take place, depending on where you need additional bone.
+Over and above adding bone to a tooth socket, other forms of bone grafts take place, depending on where you need additional bone.

 Implants are when a titanium rod is drilled into the jaw bone.
-It is essential the bone is strong and big enough to hold the rod in place.
-A crown is then placed over the rod to create a new tooth which is as strong and durable as a natural tooth, enabling you to chew and eat as normal.
+The bone must be strong and big enough to hold the rod in place.
+A crown is then placed over the rod to create a new tooth that is as strong and durable as a natural tooth, enabling you to chew and eat as normal.

 When you choose dental implants you will have an initial consultation where x-rays are taken, this will determine if any bone grafts are necessary to complete the procedure.
 This will then be discussed with you in detail, so you know exactly what to expect.

-Your Fairhope Al dentist is the best person to know if you are a candidate for a bone graft, also the person to talk to about payment options to make your visit as pleasant as possible.
+Your Fairhope Al dentist is the best person to know if you are a candidate for a bone graft, and also the person to talk to about payment options to make your visit as pleasant as possible